zaiste/zaiste.net/content/programming/dart/howtos/howto-create-singleton-dart.md

 +++
+title = "Create a Singleton in Dart"
+[taxonomies]
-title = "How To Create A Singleton in Dart" [taxonomies] topics = [ "Dart" ]
+topics = [ "Dart" ]
 +++